CIEE is proud to offer opportunities to nurture, encourage and inspire the innovators of tomorrow

 The Art Rosenfeld Award for Energy Efficiency aims to promote innovative research in technologies and policies that will enable a more resource efficient society.
-To this end, the Rosenfeld Fund provides funding to a graduate student committed to research on energy efficiency.
+To this end, the Rosenfeld Fund provides funding to a UC Berkeley graduate student committed to research on energy efficiency.
 This includes technical, social science and policy research that can lead to reductions in the use of energy.
 The successful applicant will be selected for their academic merit, passion, and commitment to pursuing both educational and career paths with a focus on energy efficiency.
 Heavy weight will be given to the potential of the plan of action to make a contribution in this area.
-A $7,500 award will be awarded to one graduate student in a Ph.D., Masters, J.D. or professional program.
-Applications are due by March 15.
-Notification of award will be by April 17.
+A $10,000 award will be awarded to one graduate student in a Ph.D., Masters, J.D. or professional program at UC Berkeley.
+Applications are due by March 14.
+Notification of award will be by April 16.

 To apply to this fellowship, submit the following materials to email@example.com by March 14th, 2021: